Police: Man wounds 5 people with chainsaw in northern Swiss city

-BERLIN (AP) - An unkempt man armed with a chainsaw wounded five people Monday at an office building in the northern Swiss city of Schaffhausen and then fled, police said.
-A manhunt is on for him.
+BERLIN (AP) - A man armed with a chainsaw wounded five people at a health insurer's office Monday in the northern Swiss city of Schaffhausen, police said, triggering a manhunt for a suspect described as aggressive and psychologically unstable.

-Police were alerted to the incident at 10:39 a.m.
-(0839 GMT).
-Five people were taken to the hospital, two of them with serious injuries, police said.
+Suspect Franz Wrousis, 51, has two previous convictions for weapons offenses and no fixed residence, apparently preferring to spend his time in the woods, authorities said.

-A rescue helicopter was brought in to help the victims and the old town in Schaffhausen was sealed off.
+The man seriously injured two insurance agency employees in their ground-floor office in the old town of Schaffhausen in the morning, said Christina Wettstein, a spokeswoman for insurer CSS.

-Police warned in a statement that "the suspect is dangerous," but said it wasn't clear whether he still had the chainsaw.
+Police released old photos of the suspect standing among some trees in a green T-shirt and black jeans.
+They didn't give details of when or where the photos were taken.
+They described him as being bald, unkempt and about 1 meter 90 centimeters tall (6.2 feet).

-The building where the attack took place is home to a bookshop and insurance and lawyers' offices.
-It wasn't immediately clear who or what the man's target was.
+On Monday afternoon, police found the Volkswagen minivan with registration plates from Graubuenden that the suspect was believed to be driving.
+They did not elaborate on its condition or say if anything else was found in it.

-Schaffhausen is a city of about 36,000 north of Zurich, near the border with Germany.
+Schaffhausen is a city of about 36,000 people north of Zurich on the German border.

 © 2017 Associated Press